OVERVIEW

 what made it work

-And by presenting AI as one of many equally valid paths (rather than a forced new default), we honored the real emotional and cognitive needs of our users.
+What made the final version successful was not complexity.
+It was simplicity with intention.
+Clarity replaced confusion.
+Choice replaced assumption.
+Momentum replaced fragmentation.
+And by presenting AI as one of many equally valid paths rather than a forced new default, we honored the real emotional and cognitive needs of our users.

 RESULTS